 Instructor's notes are loaded from a server so they appear on every browser and computer.
 Currently only the site author can added instructor notes.
 This too will change when user accounts are enabled.

 This site was developed using Chrome.
 Some feature may not work under other browsers (updates addressing this issue are in progress).

-This site is under development and is being made available "as is" - which is developer speak for ""there are errors."
-New content and updates are being added regularly, so check back later if you have exhausted this resource.
+This is an experimental site and is being made available "as is" - which is developer speak for "there are errors."

 Unless noted other content on this site, including scripts, graphics, layout and text, is property of